 We process your personal information for direct marketing purposes on the basis that it is necessary for us to pursue our legitimate interests as a business (see above in this section for further details).

-We try to tailor and personalise any marketing communications that we send to you, for example, by notifying you of products, services, offers or promotions that apply to your interests, location.
+We try to tailor and personalise any marketing communications that we send to you, for example, by notifying you of products, services, offers or promotions that apply to your interests and/or location.
 If you do not wish to receive marketing communications from us, you can unsubscribe at any time by using the unsubscribe link inside the email or by sending an email to email@example.com or using your email settings (to unsubscribe from marketing emails).

-If you unsubscribe of receiving marketing communications from us, we keep your email address on our suppression list for a defined period to ensure that we comply with your wishes.
+If you unsubscribe from receiving marketing communications from us, we keep your email address on our suppression list for a defined period to ensure that we comply with your wishes.
 The periods for which we retain your personal information are shown in Section 6.

 We do not intend to collect data from minors under the age of 16 other than in accordance with our legal obligations or for research purposes or where it is in the child’s vital interests as detailed above, for example, where a concern has been raised regarding the safety of one of our products.
 We recognise that children’s use of the internet, email and social media raise special concerns regarding privacy and security of information.
 We remind and encourage all parents to help us protect the privacy of their children by ensuring that children never send or submit personal information to us without parental permission.